• Home

 Picasso’s time in Antibes has been described as giving him a new lease on life.
 Today, the Musée Picasso in the Château Grimaldi bears witness to that.
 It’s well worth a visit.

 So … if you’re interested in a new lease on life or simply looking for a very special day to remember, I suggest you spend one day in Antibes.
 It works for me!
-I return to the charming medieval vieille ville every chance I get.
+I return to the charming medieval vieille ville every chance I get and it’s a great day trip from Nice.

 One day in Antibes, yachts, Port Vauban